XChainWatcher: Monitoring and Identifying Attacks in Cross-Chain Bridges

-\featheader{Rule 1 (I)} \RuleName{SC\_ValidNativeTokenDeposit} ensures a valid deposit of native tokens by the user in $\mathcal{S}$.
-This rule specifies a bidirectional relationship between the transaction issued by the user and the event emitted by the bridge contract.
-In summary, if the user transfers native currency to a bridge-controlled address, an event must be emitted by the bridge contract, and vice versa.
-In more detail, the checks are: \textbf{(1)} a bridge contract must emit a \emph{Deposit} event; \textbf{(2)} there is a non-reverting transaction that transfers the same number of tokens natively in \RuleName{tx.value}; \textbf{(3)} the token contract provided is indeed a version of the native currency of $\mathcal{S}$, \textbf{(4)} the validity of the token mappings (i.e., if users are trying to deposit tokens into $\mathcal{T}$ using a different token than what they are using in $\mathcal{S}$); and finally \textbf{(5)} the order of the events emitted by each contract (events emitted by token contracts precede events emitted by bridge contracts -- cf.~Figure~\ref{fig: cross_chain_bridge_model}).
-In check \textbf{(2)} we do not check whether the transaction targets a bridge contract, as it may target an intermediary protocol contract (e.g., a bridge aggregator~\cite{Subramanian_2024}), that in turn issues an internal transaction to the bridge.
+\textit{Rule 1 (I).} \RuleName{SC\_ValidNativeTokenDeposit} ensures a valid deposit of native tokens by the user in $\mathcal{S}$.
+This rule specifies a relationship between the transaction issued by the user, the event emitted by the bridge contract, and the event emitted by the contract representing the wrapped version of the native currency.
+In more detail, the checks are: \textbf{(1)} a bridge contract must emit a \emph{Deposit} event; \textbf{(2)} there is a non-reverting transaction that transfers the same amount of tokens natively in \RuleName{tx.value}; \textbf{(3)} there is an event emitted by the token contract asserting the creation of a wrapped version of the native currency through a deposit event \textbf{(4)} the token contract provided is indeed a version of the native currency of $\mathcal{S}$; \textbf{(5)} the validity of the token mappings (i.e., if users are trying to deposit tokens into $\mathcal{T}$ using a different token than what they are using in $\mathcal{S}$); and finally \textbf{(6)} the order of the events emitted by each contract (events emitted by token contracts precede events emitted by bridge contracts -- cf.~Figure~\ref{fig: cross_chain_bridge_model}).
+In check \textbf{(2)} we do not check whether the transaction targets a bridge contract, as it may target an intermediary protocol contract (e.g., a bridge aggregator~\cite{Subramanian_2024}), which in turn issues an internal transaction to the bridge.
 We only verify that the deposit event from the token contract must escrow tokens to a valid bridge contract, asserted using \RuleName{bridge\_controlled\_address}.
+This rule ensures that bridge contracts do not emit events asserting the deposit of tokens if the corresponding value was not effectively sent to the bridge -- and the other way around.
 An attack that would have been identified using this rule is~\cite{meter_network_hack}.